Creswick railway station

-Creswick railway station is located on the Mildura line in Victoria, Australia.
-It serves the town of Creswick, and the original station opened on 7 July 1874.
+Creswick railway station is a regional railway station on the Mildura line, part of the Victorian railway network.
+It serves the town of Creswick, in Victoria, Australia.
+Creswick station is a ground level unstaffed station, featuring one side platform.
+It opened on 7 July 1874, with the current station provided in 2010.
+It initially closed on 12 September 1993, then reopened on 25 July 2010.

 History

 The station closed on 12 September 1993, after The Vinelander service to Mildura was withdrawn and replaced by road coaches.

 A new platform, inaugurated on 25 July 2010, was constructed to cater for the restoration of passenger services from Ballarat to Maryborough.

 When the return of passenger services was announced, the State Government said that the cost of repairing the station building and upgrading the old platform for wheelchair access was too high, so the new platform was provided.
 In 2010, local residents proposed that the disused station building be developed into a community hub, with the support of the Hepburn Shire Council and VicTrack.

-The new platform is located on the eastern side of the line, with a steel shelter provided for waiting passengers.
+The new platform is on the eastern side of the line, with a steel shelter provided for waiting passengers.
 The former station building, platform and signal box are on the western side of the line, with a pedestrian subway passing underneath the tracks at the southern (up) end.
 The original station building is listed on the Victorian Heritage Register.
-A goods shed is also located on the site, with no tracks connected.
+There is a goods shed on the site, but no tracks are connected to it.

 The junction for a branch line to Daylesford was approximately 1.6 kilometres north of Creswick, at the former North Creswick station.
 That branch was constructed in the 1880s and operated until 1952, when it was cut back to Newlyn.
 It was further truncated to Allendale in 1976, and closed completely in 1985.

-In 1988, Creswick was disestablished as an electric staff station, with all signals, points and interlocking, and the signal box, abolished.
+In 1988, Creswick was disestablished as an electric staff station, and all signals, points and interlocking were abolished, along with the signal box.